homan-uppu/writing/2-Essays/Winners take all.md

 Therefore, we need a universal basic income that grows in proportion to leverage.
 Like with other things that change exponentially, we're too slow to act, and we suck at cooperating until shit hits the fan.

 A basic income will never "feel enough", or if it does, the feeling will be fleeting.
-The next breakthrough in medicine, technology, culture, anything will make you crave something that the basic income will not afford.
+The next breakthrough in medicine, technology, culture, anything will make you crave something that the basic income will not afford immediately.
 Such breakthroughs will happen more frequently than ever before.
 By relying on a basic income you will perpetually want things out of your reach that you will consider to be basic necessities.

-A basic income will never be so high that the outcomes of the best will be anywhere close the outcomes of most because such a distribution does not maximize GDP growth.
+A basic income will never be so high that the outcomes of the best will be anywhere close the outcomes of the average because such a distribution does not maximize GDP growth.

 "Winners take all" applies to the global economy as well.
 Countries that fail to compete on GDP will be subjected to a modern version of colonialism: they will require help from winners, and that help with come with conditions that will force them to be more like the winners.
 Their basic income will fall to what optimizes GDP growth, and their unique culture will be engulfed by the cultures of winners.
 Countries, in order to survive, will compete on GDP and won't raise basic income so high that it kills their ability to compete.
 Swimming against these incentives will become more difficult as leverage increases.